 As an example Dr Rupy Aujla (author of the Doctor’s Kitchen) developed atrial fibrillation as a young doctor, which is highly unusual.
 He was offered ablation therapy but rather than undergo such a drastic treatment he started eating a healthy plant-based diet, began meditation and yoga and limited his time on computers and phones.
 One year later his attacks stopped and he came off medication.

 Because of the increased risk of stroke blood-thinners are typically used for persistent AF often combined with drugs to slow the heart such as beta-blockers.
-Ablation therapy and cardioversion (best used with Vitamin C –see leaflet on this) may be used in the early stages.
+Ablation therapy and cardioversion (best used with Vitamin C and magnesium –see leaflet on this) may be used in the early stages.
 Heart-friendly nutrients can also be helpful (see leaflet on nutrients and the heart).
 Acupuncture also has a good record with newly-diagnosed AF.